 While exploring Sachsenhausen, there are several key sites within the memorial that you should not miss:

-• The Appellplatz: This is the roll-call square where prisoners were assembled multiple times a day.
+- The Appellplatz: This is the roll-call square where prisoners were called out several times a day, amidst other things.

-• The Crematorium: A solemn place that reflects the horrifying conditions and mass killings that took place in the camp.
+- The Crematorium: A serious place that represents the dreadful situation and genocide that occurred in the camp.

-• The Station Z: This area housed the execution facilities, gas chambers, and a pathology laboratory.
+- The Station Z: This sector contains the gassing mortuary the killing installations and a crematorium with a pathology laboratory.

-• The Watchtowers and Barbed Wire: These iconic elements represent the oppressive nature of the camp’s control and the prisoners’ confinement.
+- The Watchtowers and Barbed Wire: As specified, these elements symbolize the repression that was characteristic of the camp and the prisoners’ restriction.

 4. Take a Moment for Reflection